Alterlapsus/LandingPageBatatabit/README.md

 Tecnologías utilizadas:

 - HTML
-- CSS FLEXBOX Y BEM
+- CSS Flex-box y metodología BEM

 ---